Funeral Food: What To Serve At A Funeral Reception

 Planning Your Reception

 If money is not an issue, you might want to lean towards a restaurant.
-After the funeral service, you can just go to the venue where food preparation, service, and cleanup are all done for you.
+After the funeral service, you can go to the venue where food preparation, service, and cleanup are all done for you.
 For a small crowd, a reception at home might be a convenient option.

 • Who Will Prepare The Food?
-If dining at a restaurant, all of the work is done for you.
+If dining at a restaurant, all the work is done for you.
 Likewise, you can have someone cater for the event to put less work on you.
 If you do not have the financial resources to do that, you could likely get assistance from friends and family.
 Many families on a budget serve a funeral luncheon potluck style.
 Lastly, sometimes churches have committees that offer to pitch in and serve lunch for members of the parish who have a funeral.

 • Will it Be Served Buffet Or Served At The Table?
 People do not expect to be waited on at a funeral luncheon.
 Don’t be afraid to serve the meal buffet-style in an informal atmosphere.